insanum/gcalcli/docs/README.md

   --width                  the number of characters to use for each column in
                            the 'calw' and 'calm' command outputs (default is 10)

-  --mon                    week begins with Monday for 'calw' and 'calm' command
+  --[no]monday             week begins with Monday for 'calw' and 'calm' command
-                           outputs (default is Sunday)
+                           outputs (default is False meaning Sunday)

-  --nc                     don't use colors
+  --[no]colors             Use colors (defalt = True)

-  --nl                     don't use line graphics
+  --[no]lineart            Use line graphics (default = True)

-  --conky                  use conky color escapes sequences instead of ansi
+  --[no]conky              use conky color escapes sequences instead of ansi
                            terminal color escape sequences (requires using
-                           the 'execpi' command in your conkyrc)
+                           the 'execpi' command in conkyrc) (default = False)

-  --cal-owner-color        specify the colors used for the calendars and dates --cal-writer-color       each of these argument requires a <color> argument --cal-reader-color       which must be one of [ default, black, brightblack, --cal-freebusy-color     red, brightred, green, brightgreen, yellow, --date-color             brightyellow, blue, brightblue, magenta, --now-marker-color       brightmagenta, cyan, brightcyan, white, --border-color           brightwhite ]
+  --color_owner            specify the colors used for the calendars and dates --color_writer           each of these argument requires a <color> argument --color_reader           which must be one of [ default, black, brightblack, --color_freebusy             red, brightred, green, brightgreen, yellow, --color_date                 brightyellow, blue, brightblue, magenta, --color_now_marker           brightmagenta, cyan, brightcyan, white, --color_border               brightwhite ]

-  --tsv                    tab-separated output for 'agenda'.
+  --[no]tsv                tab-separated output for 'agenda'.
 Format is:
-                           start date, start time, end date, end time, link, title, location, description
+                           start date, start time, end date, end time, link, title, location, description (default = False)

   --locale <locale>        set a custom locale (i.e. 'de_DE.UTF-8').
 Check the
                            supported locales of your system first.